News

 No mention was made of the IOFC, the race’s short-lived and disastrous foray into crypto currency with the Iditacoin, or the creation this year of a special, “expedition musher” class of Iditaord entrants which allowed 66-year-old Norwegian billionaire Kjelle Røkke to steal some of the race winner’s thunder by becoming the first dog driver ever to make it from Anchorage to Nome in less than eight days.

-Starry-eyed Iditarod fans were quick to point out that Røkke was only able to travel so fast because he had support along the trail and was allowed to trade out tired dogs for fresh one, which he did.
-But in the big picture, the reality was writ in the late President Ronald Reagan’s gold rule: “If you’re explaining, you’re losing.”
+Starry-eyed Iditarod fans were quick to point out that Røkke was only able to travel so fast because he had support along the trail and was allowed to trade out tired dogs for fresh ones, which he did.
+But in the big picture, the reality was writ in the late President Ronald Reagan’s golden rule that “If you’re explaining, you’re losing.”

-And then, of course, there was rich-guy number two – former Canadian Steve Curtis, aka Steve Curtis Holfeld – who Urbach let buy his way into the race.
-Curtis, who has been invovled in a significant number of Canadian lawsuits alleging his businesses failed to pay their bills, now runs a hedge fund in the Cayman Islands and hangs out in the Bahamas, where the Bahama Press reported tha he was arrested earlier htis year after Customs agents his Freeport home “discovered a clear glass jar containing suspected marijuana, multiple international ID cards, and divers licenses.”
+And then, of course, there was rich-guy, expedition musher number two – former Canadian Steve Curtis, aka Steve Curtis Holfeld – who Urbach let buy his way into the race.
+Curtis, who has been invovled in a significant number of Canadian lawsuits alleging his businesses failed to pay their bills, now runs a hedge fund in the Cayman Islands and hangs out in the Bahamas, where the Bahama Press reported that he was arrested earlier this year after Customs agents searching his Freeport home “discovered a clear glass jar containing suspected marijuana, multiple international ID cards, and divers licenses.”

 The promise was that “IditaCoin will generate funding not only for staging the historic race, but for animal welfare grants and financial support for the rural communities that share the heritage and tradition of this great race.”